 Call the Capitol Switchboard at 1-202-224-3121 and ask for your senator/representative or give your state if you do not know their name.
 When you are connected to an office, ask for the Health Legislative Assistant.
-If you leave a voicemail message, include your name, phone number and email so that they can respond.
+If you leave a voicemail message, include your name, phone number, and email so that they can respond.
 See sample messages and actions below!

-Sample message: I am a constituent from (your town) and I am calling to urge Sen./Rep._ to co-sponsor the Comprehensive TB Elimination Act of 2021, S.2586/H.R.5857.
-The bill outlines a plan and critical actions to achieve tuberculosis elimination in the U.S. TB, an airborne infectious disease was the leading global infectious disease killer prior to COVID and when the COVID pandemic is halted, TB will be the leading infectious killer once again.
-In the US, every state continues to report TB cases annually.
-Most states have also had cases of drug-resistant TB, which is very difficult and expensive to treat.
-The funding requested in the Brown letter will help put the US on the path to eliminating TB.
-I urge Sen./Rep. __ to cosponsor this very important bill.
+Sample message: I am a constituent from (your town) and I am calling to urge Sen./Rep.___ to co-sponsor the End Tuberculosis Now Act of 2023.
+The bill outlines a plan and critical actions to align tuberculosis efforts in the U.S. with international efforts.
+TB, an airborne infectious disease, was the leading global infectious disease killer prior to COVID-19, and when the COVID pandemic is muted, TB will be the leading infectious killer once again.
+TB cases are rising across the globe.
+The End TB Now Act will amplify our ability to end TB as a public health threat.
+I urge Sen./Rep. ___ to cosponsor this very important bill.
 Thank you for your consideration.

 We need Congress to speak up.
-Even as we deal with the continuing acute effects of a still-raging pandemic, we must look ahead to recovery.
-We must enact longer-term funding of initiatives like global TB treatment and prevention efforts.
-Click here or on the button below, scroll down to the appropriate "action" box, and take an easy action from your home/desk!
+Even as we deal with the continuing effects of the COVID-19 pandemic, we must enact longer-term funding of initiatives like global TB prevention and treatment as well as building basic public health infrastructure.
+Click here and scroll down to the "action" box that inspires you the most, and take an easy action from your home/desk!
 The American Public Health Association also has an easy online action option requesting Congress increase funding for public health infrastructure here.

 More Ways to Get Involved